seifuntara/ds/README.md

 *Hi!
 My name is Muhammad Seif and I'm a final year computer science student whose main interest is in data science and analytics.
 Here are some projects I have worked on:*

 ### [Badminton Match Outcome Prediction](FP.ipynb) 🏆
-Predicting the winner of a badminton match by making use of logistic regression and its interaction terms using evolutionary computation to outperform less interpretable models like tree models.
+Predicting the winner of a badminton match by making use of logistic regression and its interaction terms using evolutionary computation to outperform less interpretable machine learning models like tree models.
 Data collected by web scraping from [badmintonstatistics.net](https://badmintonstatistics.net/) and [bwf.tournamentsoftware.com](https://bwf.tournamentsoftware.com/)

 ### [Cardiac MR Image Segmentation](NC_Project.ipynb) ❤️
 Image segmentation of a cardiovascular MR to identify heart ventricles and myocardium by optimizing different convolutional neural networks architectures (U-net, FCN, DeepLab) with various optimizers and loss functions using Pytorch.